JohnWoodman/remoteInjector/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -w URL      remote http url to template
+  -w URL      remote url to template

 Example of use
 To inject remote http url: